mirusu400/Raycity-CustomDB-backup/README.md

 - LegendCarlevel error fixed.
 - Table with some test cars are added in GameDefiniton DB(whether it may used or not).
 - Some grammars are edited to read more easily.
+- Fix / Add some strings used in client(which starts with !sb)

 ## TODO
 - Found StartPos_Fieldcode, enter field